vkomolov/Gulp4_Starting_Kit/README.md

 ### Getting Started:

 - just clone the rep, then run 'npm install' for dependencies;
-- 'gulp watch': please, init in the console for the single build of the target files, starting Browser and following watching of the files to be changed;
+- 'npm run dev': please, init in the console for the single build of the target files, starting Browser and following watching of the files to be changed;
-- 'gulp build': please, init in the console for the single build of the target files and starting Browser.
+- 'npm run build': please, init in the console for the single build of the target files and starting Browser.
 The following changes of the target files will not be checked;